To apply to the Living School, follow the steps here.

 Students who fit the ideal criteria will be given preference regardless of religious background.

-The school year begins in June with an online orientation, followed by a symposium in late July.
-Students must attend all three of the symposia during their two-year tenure at the Living School.
+The school year begins in late May with an online orientation, followed by a Symposium in late July.
+Students must attend all three of the Symposia during their two-year tenure at the Living School.

 Students are required to attend three annual Symposia and one on-site Intensive.
 Click here to view the Program Calendar.